Your Rights and Responsibilities Under Idaho's Worker's Compensation System

 Who can I contact if I still have questions?

 The Idaho Industrial Commission is the state agency which hears and resolves all worker's compensation disputes.
 They have claims consultants who from time to time can be of help in answering your general questions.
 However, they cannot give you any legal advice.
-If you are in need of a qualified attorney who will see you for an initial consultation at no charge consider connecting with attorney Charles F. Bean.
-He is passionate about helping individuals seeking representation for workers compensation claims.
-He understands what it takes to win and has the qualifications and experience.
+If you are in need of a qualified attorney who will see you for an initial consultation at no charge consider connecting with our attorneys at Charles Bean & Associates, PLLC.
+We are passionate about helping individuals seeking representation for workers compensation claims.
+We understand what it takes to win and have the qualifications and experience.
 Call (208) 664-1574 or Toll Free: (800) 829-5291 or submit a contact form to request a free consultation.